DomainDrivenArchitecture/lineagos-fairphone/FAQ.md

 - We, the [meissa GmbH][meissa] stand with our name for transparency, open-source and data-privacy.
 Furthermore, you can visit our website for more informations about the [team][team].

 **7. When you ungoogle my smartphone, do I have to send you my smartphone with all data?**
-- Yes you have to send your smartphone to us, but we highly recommend to reset it to factory settings, as all data will be lost during the ungoogle-process anyway (see 8.).
+- Yes and no, you have to send your smartphone to us, but we highly recommend to save all you data on your computer and reset it to factory settings.
+As all data will be lost during the ungoogle-process anyway (see 8.).

 **8. When you ungoogle my smartphone, can you backup my data and restore them on my smartphone?**
 - For data privacy and security reasons we don't offer a backup.
 You send us your smartphone reset to factory settings and you get your ungoogled smartphone back on factory settings.
 But as recommended in 2. you can of course make a backup on your own computer and restore your data.